department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/research-plan.md

 - 8 participants should identify as a gender other than male
 - 5 participants should have no college degree
 - No more than 5 participants should have a Master’s degree or higher
-- 5 participants should identify as belonging to the LGBTQIA+ community
+- 5 participants should identify as belonging to the LGBTQ+ community

 ##### Accessibility and inclusion
 - 8 participants should identify as having a cognitive impairment